 What is the difference between Reading Eggs, Reading Eggs Junior and Reading Eggspress?

 Reading Eggs was created and designed for 3–7 year olds.
 It focuses on teaching emergent and early reading skills.
 It can take a child from being a complete non-reader all the way through to reading early level, grade 2 texts.

-Reading Eggs Junior is a comprehensive learning program for toddlers aged 2–4, which is also included as part of a Reading Eggs and Reading Eggspress subscription.
+Reading Eggs Junior is a comprehensive early learning program for toddlers aged 2–4, which is also included as part of a Reading Eggs and Reading Eggspress subscription.

 Who developed Reading Eggspress?

 My child is currently using Reading Eggs.
 Can they also use Reading Eggspress?

 To purchase a Reading Eggs subscription (which includes Reading Eggspress) you need to log into your Reading Eggs account.
 The Purchase tab is green and can be found in the top navigation menu of your parent dashboard screen.
 If you are logged in and you cannot see the green Purchase tab, navigate to the dashboard page within your account.
 If you are in your child's map you will need to click 'Bye' on the left-hand side of the map.
 If you do not have an account you need to click on the ‘Register’ tab on the Reading Eggs homepage and create a new account (this will also unlock a free trial).

 Will my child’s progress be retained when I purchase a subscription?

 Your child's progress during their free trial will be retained when you purchase an online subscription.
 To retain the progress you need to ensure that you are logged into your account which has the progress you wish to retain.
 If you are purchasing over the phone you need to advise the customer service team that you are extending an existing account.